Garrett Crochet

-The White Sox selected Crochet with the 11th overall selection of the 2020 MLB draft out of the University of Tennessee.
-Crochet was called up in September by the White Sox to become the first MLB player in six years to reach the big leagues in the same year in which he was drafted.
+Crochet played college baseball for the Tennessee Volunteers and was selected by the White Sox with the 11th overall selection of the 2020 MLB draft.
+He was called up in September 2020 by the White Sox to become the first MLB player in six years to reach the big leagues in the same year in which he was drafted.
+Crochet was named an All-Star in 2024 and 2025.

 Amateur career

 Crochet grew up in Ocean Springs, Mississippi, and attended Ocean Springs High School.
 During his junior season, he posted a 3–0 win–loss record with a 0.51 earned run average (ERA) and 25 strikeouts in 27 2/3 innings pitched.
 Following the season, Crochet initially committed to play college baseball at Jones County Junior College.
 As a senior, he went 6–4 with a 1.48 ERA and 76 strikeouts to draw late recruiting interest from many top collegiate programs, including Texas and Tennessee.
 Crochet was selected by the Milwaukee Brewers in the 34th round of the 2017 Major League Baseball draft, but chose not to sign and instead enrolled at Tennessee.

 As a true freshman at Tennessee in 2018, Crochet appeared in 17 games with 11 starts, posting a 5–6 record with a 5.51 ERA and 62 strikeouts.
 In 2019, his sophomore year, he went 5–3 with a 4.02 ERA over 18 appearances (six starts), missing the SEC Tournament after suffering a broken jaw in his last regular season start.
 After the season Crochet was invited to training camp for the United States Collegiate National Baseball Team, and entered his junior season as a first team preseason All-American by Baseball America and on the watch list for the Golden Spikes Award.
 Crochet missed the first three weeks of the season due to arm soreness, then appeared in one game before the college baseball season was cut short due to the COVID-19 pandemic.